Trafficking Risk in Sub-Saharan African Supply Chains

 Working Conditions

 The legal workweek is 40 hours; for the agricultural sector, it ranges between 42 and 48 hours.
-The law applies to all workers, including migrants and domestics, but it is reported to be routinely ignored in the informal sector.[29]
+Although legal limits on the hours of work applies to all workers, including migrant and domestic workers, it is reported to be routinely ignored in the informal sector which accounts for 93 percent of workers.
+[35] Informal sector workers lack legal protection of wages, health and safety, as well as access to employee insurance schemes.[36]
+The Ministry of Labor and Public Service is unable to uphold these standards effectively due to a lack of resources.
+[37]

 Discrimination

-The law prohibits discrimination based on race, disability, religion, political opinion, national origin, citizenship, social origin, sexual orientation and/or gender identity, age, or language, but the U.S. Department of State reports that these laws are not always enforced and that discrimination occurs in practice on ethnic grounds against Tuaregs.[32]
-The Labor Code mandates equal pay for men and women for work of equal value.
+The law prohibits discrimination in employment based on race, disability, religion, political opinion, national origin, citizenship, social origin, sexual orientation and/or gender identity, age, or language, but the U.S. Department of State reports that these laws are not always enforced, and that discrimination occurs in practice on ethnic grounds against Tuaregs or on gendered grounds against women.
+[38] The Labor Code mandates equal pay for men and women for work of equal value.

 Forced Labor